 1600 Atlas Peak Road

 4 Stars, 2,650 Reviews

-Silverado Resort and Spa might be relaxing but it’s far from slow and sleepy.
+Silverado Resort might be relaxing but it’s far from slow and sleepy.
 Aside from the usual golf and tennis activities, they encourage guests to get out and have an adventure.
 With miles of hiking and jogging trails on property, as well as a spa, bocce ball court and lush vineyards, Silverado has something for everyone.